jotnguyen/Lafferty.co-v2/content/about/_index.md

 I am a digital marketer with a passion for technology and SaaS products based in Austin, Texas.
 I currently work at [Mailgun](https://mailgun.com) where I'm helping define and execute our digital marketing strategy.

-I enjoy building charts and dashboards, tinkering with websites, and solving problems.
+I enjoy working with data, solving complex problems, and writing.
 Check me out on [Medium](https://medium.com/@NickLafferty) where I've been published in The Ascent and Better Marketing.

-Do you need help generating more leads, running paid search campaigns, or building a website?
+Do you need help generating more leads, running paid search campaigns, building a website, or writing great content?
 [Send me an email.](mailto:nick@lafferty.co)